firemark/battle-city-ai/docs/types.md

 * size: `32x32`

 To identify your tank you need `id` field from `greetings` response.
-This object sends information about speed/coordinations/direction and shots.
+This object sends (described [here](units.md)) information about speed/coordinations/direction and shots.

 ## NPC
 * type: `npc`